Baseball Rules: How To Play Baseball

-Getting on base is as simple as hitting the ball with a baseball bat into the proper fielding area and making it around all four bases (before the fielding team is able to collect the ball and throw it to the base the batter is running to).
-The hitting of a home run, which typically indicates that the ball has left the playing field and is in the crowd, results in an obligatory point for the player.
-A player may choose to halt at any base if they believe they will not be able to complete the journey to the next base before getting tagged out.
+Getting on base is as simple as hitting the ball with a baseball bat into the designated fielding area and making it around all four bases (before the fielding team is able to collect the ball and throw it to the base the batter is running to).
+The hitting of a home run, which usually indicates that the ball has left the playing field and is in the crowd, results in a mandatory point for the player.
+A player may choose to stop at any base if they believe they will not be able to complete the journey to the next base before being tagged out.

-When you hear the expression ‘the bases are loaded,’ it refers to a situation in which there is a player on every base except the home plate.
+When you hear the phrase ‘the bases are loaded,’ it refers to a situation in which there is a player on every base except the home plate.

 The number of points you earn will be determined by how many players make it around to home plate before being tagged.
 On a single hit, a player can earn a maximum of four points.